JhonathanOrtiz/MathWordProblem/README.md

 For this project I will be working with a dataset in spanish Language, and thus I can contribuite to Hispanic Community.
 You want to know more about dataset you can visit my medium about this.
 [Dataset Article](https://medium.com/math-word-problems-dataset/math-words-problems-2018ef726d33)

+## Related Work
- Graph2Tree Neural Network archives a good perfomance for this task, how ever our goal is research from scratch this particular task.
+ Graph2Tree Neural Network archives a good perfomance for this task, however our goal is research from scratch this particular task.

  #### [Grap2Tree Neural Networks](https://arxiv.org/abs/2004.13781)

+ ## And so..

  *I'm currently working on this project more updates comming soon*